URS: A Unified Neural Routing Solver for Cross-Problem Zero-Shot Generalization: Experiments

-\paragraph{Results on Benchmark Dataset} We further evaluate the generalization ability of URS on benchmark instances from CVRPLIB Set-X~\citep{uchoa2017cvrplib_setx} with scale $\in [500,1000]$, and we compare URS against several representative single-task and multi-task models.
-As demonstrated in \cref{tb:exp_benchmark_large_scale} (Appendix \ref{append:benchmark}), URS maintains its position as the best overall performance across instances of varying scales.
-Notably, RL-based URS surpasses the SL-based specialized model LEHD (8.678\% vs. 12.836\%), underscoring its practical applicability in real-world scenarios.
+\paragraph{Results on Benchmark Dataset} We further evaluate URS on benchmark instances from CVRPLib Set-X~\citep{uchoa2017cvrplib_setx} and CVRPLib Set-AGS (also known as Set-XXL)~\citep{arnold2019cvrplib_xxl}.
+We compare URS against several representative specialist and generalist solvers.
+As presented in \cref{tab:setxxl_mainpaper}, URS can significantly outperform existing generalist neural routing solvers in large-scale benchmark instances.
+Notably, as a generalist solver, URS also greatly surpasses many representative specialist models (e.g., LEHD, BQ, and ELG).
+In addition, the detailed results (Appendix \ref{append:benchmark}) on the Set-X dataset show that URS still maintains its position as the best overall performance.
+These results further underscore the practical applicability of URS in real-world large-scale scenarios.